ibm-cloud-docs/solution-tutorials/istio-openshift.hidden.md

    {:pre}
 2. Send more traffic to your application.
 Everything should still continue to work as expected.
 3. Launch Kiali again and go to the **Graph**
 4. Under Display, select **Security**.
-Confirm your traffic is secure.
+5. To confirm your traffic is secure, you should see `mTLS enabled` with lock icon on the right pane.

 ## Enable SSL for traffic coming in to your cluster (HTTPS)
 {: #enable_https}